joj-macho/joj-macho.github.io/tutorials/python/python-numbers.md

 ### More Examples

-Feel free to browse my <a href="https://github.com/joj-macho" target="_new">GitHub page</a> for more comprehensive programs:
+Feel free to browse my <a href="https://github.com/joj-macho" target="_blank">GitHub page</a> for more comprehensive programs:

-- **BMI Calculator Program** <a href="https://github.com/joj-macho/Pythological-Playground/tree/main/bmi-calculator" target="_new">Link to Program</a>
+- **BMI Calculator Program** <a href="https://github.com/joj-macho/Pythological-Playground/tree/main/bmi-calculator" target="_blank">Link to Program</a>
     - This is a simple program to calculate Body Mass Index (BMI) based on the provided height and weight using a formula.
     - This program uses integers and floats and demonstrates how they can be converted vice versa.

-- **Unit Converter Program:** <a href="https://github.com/joj-macho/Pythological-Playground/tree/main/converter" target="_new">Link to Program</a>
+- **Unit Converter Program:** <a href="https://github.com/joj-macho/Pythological-Playground/tree/main/converter" target="_blank">Link to Program</a>
     - Converts lengths, masses, or temperatures based on user input using a formula.
     - This program demonstrates how you can use different types of numbers run calculations.

-- **Number Guessing Game:** <a href="https://github.com/joj-macho/Pythological-Playground/tree/main/pico-fermi-bagels" target="_new">Link to Program</a>
+- **Number Guessing Game:** <a href="https://github.com/joj-macho/Pythological-Playground/tree/main/pico-fermi-bagels" target="_blank">Link to Program</a>
     - A number guessing game, Bagels, which generates a random secret number and challenges the player to guess it within a limited number of attempts.
     - Demonstrates using integer numbers and random numbers from the `random()` module.

-You can find more programs that handle numerical data types on my <a href="https://github.com/joj-macho/Math-Science-Playground" target="_new">Math & Science Playground</a> and <a href="https://github.com/joj-macho/Computational-Programming-Playground" target="_new">Computational Programming Playground</a> repositories.
+You can find more programs that handle numerical data types on my <a href="https://github.com/joj-macho/Math-Science-Playground" target="_blank">Math & Science Playground</a> and <a href="https://github.com/joj-macho/Computational-Programming-Playground" target="_blank">Computational Programming Playground</a> repositories.
 These repositories contain a collection of Python programs covering a wide array of mathematical and scientific concepts, including topics in numerical methods, linear algebra, differential equations, and more.
 So, numbers are right.

-## Summary <hr>
+## Summary

-Nice!
-You've explored Python's numeric data types in-depth.
-From integers to complex numbers, you've uncovered their characteristics, learned about type conversions, and understood how to perform various mathematical operations.
-These numeric data types have wide-ranging practical applications across diverse domains.
+---

-Armed with this knowledge, you now have a strong foundation for efficiently handling numeric data in Python.
-But that's not enough, next up is [Understanding Python Data Structures: Lists & Tuples Data Types](/workspace/python/lists-and-tuples).
+Great job!
+You've covered Python's numeric types thoroughly, exploring integers, floats, and complex numbers.
+You now understand how to perform various operations, handle precision challenges, and convert between types.
+These skills lay a solid foundation for working with numbers in Python.
+Ready for more?
+Check out [Understanding Python Data Structures: Lists & Tuples Data Types](/workspace/python/lists-and-tuples) for the next step in your Python journey.